Brighter-bits/EverybodyCodes/README.md

 that the extra blocks on the side couldn't be higher than the layer.
 I WAS WRONG.
 It's far easier!

 I spent 2 hours of "Volunteering" on this...

+# Day 9

+This one seems easy enough, all you need to do is subtract and subtract until you get the answer.
+I bet that eventually I'm going to run into the problem where just going down the list won't find me the smallest combination.

+Called it.
+No clue what to do though... prime factors or factor trees perhaps?